 The second strategy aims to advance access and use of online resources by intentionally developing and proliferating digital content that is accessible to populations facing language and/or disability-related barriers.
-This content will take the form of both state websites (e.g., making instructions on how to access affordable broadband programs available in Spanish on the website) as well as supporting documentation (e.g., using colorblind-friendly color schemes for documents).
-Indicators of success in these areas may include the number of state home websites that fail accessibility audits.
-Ongoing monitoring will include a regular review to determine if state agency websites meet standards.
+This content will take the form of both state websites (e.g., making instructions on how to access affordable broadband programs available in Spanish) as well as supporting documentation (e.g., using colorblind-friendly color schemes).
+Indicators of success in these areas may include the percent of English learners with digital skills and the number of state home websites that fail accessibility audits.

 Attempts to improve wide-ranging accessibility must be both backwards- and forwards-looking.
 On the one hand, state agencies will need to update existing digital resources that lack accessibility options (e.g., explanatory videos without subtitles) while ensuring that new resources are developed intentionally to include as many accessibility options as possible.
 In addition to the digital content provided through public sources, moreover, state agencies should also encourage partner organizations (e.g., ISPs, CAIs) to develop content that is accessible to a wide variety of Floridians.
-To support ongoing evaluation, state digital resources may be evaluated regularly to determine their level of accessibility and if accessibility options align appropriately with the demographic profile of Florida's population.
+To support ongoing evaluation, state digital resources may be evaluated to determine their level of accessibility and if accessibility options align appropriately with the demographic profile of Florida's population.